 Here are some of the topics in genetics that interest me, with some related papers that I’ve been involved in:

 Population genomics.
-With plentiful whole-genome sequence, one can describe the squence variation of wild and livestock populations in ever finer detail.
-I am interested in genetic diversity of domestic and feral animals.
+With plentiful whole-genome sequence, one can describe the genetic variation of populations in ever finer detail.
+I am interested in genetic variation, signatures of selection and recombination rate variation in domestic and feral animals.

 Deleterious variation.
 Deleterious variants are the most tractable functional variants, and can be detected either by genotype-first or sequence-first methods.
 They raise all kinds of interesting management questions for breeding programs.

 Domestication.
-Domestic animals differ from their wild relatives in many ways, including, universally, behavioural differences towards humans.
+Domestic animals differ from their wild relatives in many ways, including behavioural differences towards humans and other complex traits.
 I have been involved in genetic mapping of complex traits in chicken domestication.

 Blog posts about my research